spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

    datasets.
 Our goal is to develop quantitative markers of pain and sensorimotor function, which we hope will improve our ability to diagnose and treat conditions afflicting the central nervous system.
-We have 18 publications that have used SCT and more than 10 project that are in progress.
+We have 18 publications that have used SCT and more than 10 projects that are in progress.
 The SCT community quickly responds to any questions and issues (typically within a day), and I find the SCT documentation and community forum to be very helpful and detailed.
    Ultimately, our research would not be possible without SCT, particularly the